Do I need debriefing?

 Can I bring my dog?

 We’re glad you asked!
 We really like dogs.
-In fact, the team has two dogs.
+In fact, the team has a dog.
 But no, we can’t accommodate dogs while you are with us.

 If you are really short of time, it is sometimes possible to arrange a 3-day debrief.
 We have found that people experience the greatest benefit by being here for the full five days, however 3 days can also be helpful.

 I like the Met Office site for weather info.